SemmiDev/todo-app-go/README.md

 4. On first run, create the table using `make db-init`

 ## Postgres already installed
-1. Update the config value in `util/config.go` to installed postgres configuration
+1. Update the config value in `app.env` to installed postgres configuration
 2. create the table using `make db-init`

 ## Checklist